 The liability scenarios are endless and commercial business owners need to discuss their general liability exposure with an insurance professional.
 If you have questions, please contact one of our professionals at Smith-Kenyon Insurance Resources, LLC to be sure your property and business are adequately protected.
 Sufficient liability coverage will help during the commercial claims process when it comes to paying out for medical expenses, attorney fees, and court settlements.

 Premiums for annual general liability coverage are often determined by insurance audits from outside companies.
 The basis for a general liability policy’s premium may be determined by sales, land size (ie: number of acres or square footage of building), payroll, subcontractor costs, etc.

+Have you read our article about What Would a Lawsuit do to Your Business?
+There is additional information that can help you make informed decisions about handling risks.
 Let us help insure what’s important to you.
 We’ll get to know your needs and find a plan that’s right for your business.
 We can explain the different options available for commercial property and liability risks.
-We look forward to meeting with new and existing commercial customers in order to answer any questions regarding commercial insurance.
+We look forward to meeting with new and existing commercial customers to answer any questions regarding commercial insurance.